Agent setup

 Common problems:

-- Dropbox auth fails: verify the redirect URI exactly matches https://mjcnbjnemgoimodoenpnohfianlgnidc.chromiumapp.org/dropbox.
+- Dropbox auth fails: verify the redirect URI exactly matches https://ojicpdlgnoidfggebaifkbcifhamahff.chromiumapp.org/dropbox for the Chrome Web Store install.

 - Google auth returns access denied: ensure the Google Auth Platform audience is External and publishing status is In production.